 For people with possible type 2 diabetes, ie fasting plasma glucose of 7.0 mmol/L or above, or HbA1c of 48 mmol/mol (6.5%) or above, but no symptoms of type 2 diabetes:

 - Carry out a second blood test.
 If type 2 diabetes is confirmed, start appropriate management.
-See separate Management of Type 2 Diabetes article.
+See the separate Management of Type 2 Diabetes article.

 - If type 2 diabetes is not confirmed, offer a referral to a local, quality-assured, intensive lifestyle-change programme.

 Lifestyle changes, including healthy diet, weight reduction if overweight, and increasing the level of regular physical activity.
-See separate Diabetes Diet and Exercise article.
+See the separate Diabetes Diet and Exercise article.

 Interventions aimed at increasing exercise combined with maintaining a healthy diet have been shown to decrease the incidence of type 2 diabetes mellitus in high-risk groups (people with impaired glucose tolerance or the metabolic syndrome).